Allergy Management Tips

 Reducing Your Pollen Exposure

 Living with pollen allergies doesn’t mean staying indoors all season.
-With the right strategies, you can minimize exposure and manage symptoms effectively.
-Here are practical tips organized by situation.
+With the right strategies, you can minimize exposure and manage symptoms.
+Here’s what actually works.

 Outdoor Activities